AI Decision Governance for Live Automation Control

 References

-AI decision governance is the hub for the Corevexa cluster.
-These links create the closed authority loop across category, standard, audit, and platform.
+AI decision governance is the hub for the Corevexa governance cluster.
+These links connect the live platform, category, standard, execution interface, and intake path.

 AI Decision Governance FAQ